Haiku Invitational

 Judges: Maxianne Berger, Randy M. Brooks, and Jennifer Hambrick

-Read the winning poems and my interviews with the 2022 winning poets
+Read the winning poems and my interviews with the 2022 winning poets on the VCBF website

-Winners: P. H. Fischer, Elehna de Sousa, Sue Colpitts, Mary McCormack, Srinivasa Rao Sambangi, and Emily Edwards (age 14)
+Winners: P. H. Fischer, elehna de sousa, Sue Colpitts, Mary McCormack, Srinivasa Rao Sambangi, and Emily Edwards (age 14)

 2021 Haiku Invitational